Out of Time (Blur song): Music video

 The accompanying music video was directed by John Hardwick, edited by Quin Williams and produced by Mike Wells through London-based production company Helen Langridge Associates (HLA).
 The video does not feature the band members themselves in any way, consisting entirely of footage from a 2002 BBC documentary titled Warship, exploring the lives of men and women serving on a warship.
 Albarn described the video as "the antithesis of the 'Top Gun' image of the American military machine", and added that the video "focuses on the loneliness of somebody working on an aircraft carrier and the fact that a six-month tour of duty means that relationships break down and children go without their parents.
 That's the reality of it".
 The visual premiered online on 7 April 2003.
 The video is centred around a woman who is separated from her partner (a marine serving on another ship) and her young son who remains at home in the United States.

 The music video won Hardwick the "Wood Pencil" award for music video direction, as well as Williams the "Graphite Pencil" award for music video editing at the D&AD Awards in 2004.

 Live performances

 "Out of Time" was performed by Blur on television shows such as CD:UK, Top of the Pops and Friday Night with Jonathan Ross in 2003.
 The song was also performed during a series of shows in London Astoria in May 2003, as well on the international tour supporting Think Tank.
 According to Nick Cowen from The Daily Telegraph, the performance was "one particularly sweet moment" from the show.
 The band performed the song during a series of two shows at London's Hyde Park on 3–4 July 2009.
 It was also performed at Blur's concert directly after the 2012 Summer Olympics closing ceremony on 13 August 2012 in London.
-"Out of Time" was added to the setlist of the tour in support of their eighth studio album The Magic Whip in 2015.
+"Out of Time" was added to the setlist of the tour in support of their eighth studio album The Magic Whip in 2015 and the band also performed it at their two Wembley Stadium shows in July 2023.